 We performed a comparison between Dundas BI and Tableau based on real PeerSpot user reviews.

-Find out in this report how the two Data Visualization solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The Layers feature organizes my work and makes it easier, instead of having to use scripting to show and hide when drilling down."
+Find out in this report how the two Data Visualization solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."We have now the ability to create interactive and complex reports without the need for software developers and code."

 "We use Dundas to report on machine sensor data and create dashboards."